Virtual Trainings

 Yes.
 After registering for the series, you will receive calendar invites within 48 hours for each of the three summer trainings.
 The calendar invites will contain the Zoom links.

-Leading Consent Conversations: Strategies to Understand Boundaries, Elicit Perspective, and Empower Storytellers (4- hour workshop)
+Leading Consent Conversations: Strategies to Understand Boundaries, Elicit Perspective, and Center Storytellers (4- hour workshop)

 During this interactive and skills-based workshop, participants will explore what enthusiastic, informed consent means in storytelling.
 Activities will help participants re-imagine consent conversations as a tool for fostering partnership, exploring boundaries, and understanding goals.
 The workshop will also help participants develop skills for empowerment-based interviewing.